 Section 3.01.
 Beneficial Interests.

 (a) A Beneficial Interest Certificate, in the form of Exhibit A attached hereto, will represent an exclusive, undivided beneficial interest in the Trust but shall not represent any beneficial interest in any Series.
 The Beneficial Interest Certificate issued hereunder shall be fully paid and nonassessable.
-The Owner Trustee shall, on the date of this Agreement, cause to be signed by an Authorized Officer and deliver a Beneficial Interest Certificate having an aggregate Certificate Base Amount of $100.
+The Owner Trustee shall, on the date of this Agreement, cause to be signed by an Authorized Officer and deliver to the Beneficial Owner for original issue a Beneficial Interest Certificate having an aggregate Certificate Base Amount of $100, which shall replace the Beneficial Interest Certificate issued on March 31, 2000 pursuant to the Original Trust Agreement, which original Beneficial Interest Certificate shall be cancelled by the Owner Trustee and be of no further value upon delivery to the Beneficial Owner of the replacement Beneficial Interest Certificate dated the date hereof.

 (b) The Beneficial Interest Certificate shall be personal property entitling the Beneficial Owner only to those rights provided in this Agreement.
 The legal ownership of the Trust Property is vested exclusively in the Trust as herein provided, and the Beneficial Owner shall have no interest therein other than the beneficial interest in the Trust conferred by its Beneficial Interest Certificate and shall have no right to compel any partition, division, dividend, or distribution of the Trust or any of the Trust Property.
-The Beneficial Owner, by reason of its status as such, shall have no right to participate in or direct the management or control of the business of the Trust or to act for or bind the Trust or otherwise to transact any business on behalf of the Trust, except that the Beneficial Owner shall have the specifically provided for herein.
+The Beneficial Owner, by reason of its status as such, shall have no right to participate in or direct the management or control of the business of the Trust or to act for or bind the Trust or otherwise to transact any business on behalf of the Trust, except that the Beneficial Owner shall have the right to vote on the matters rights specifically provided for herein.

 Section 3.02.
 Creation of Separate Series.